 Your rights will be upheld by Ara management.
 If you think they have been infringed, in the first instance please contact your course tutor.
-If it is not appropriate to contact your tutor regarding your complaint, or the matter has not been resolved, please contact your Portfolio Manager/Programme Manager or Student Advocate and/or the Student Voice Team.
+If it is not appropriate to contact your tutor regarding your complaint, or the matter has not been resolved, please contact your Faculty Dean / Portfolio Manager or Independent Learner Advocates and/or Student Voice.